 needed support to families whose loved ones were taken from them far too soon.”

-Hare, Wynn, Newell and Newton attorney Jamie Moncus and Simpson and Simpson attorneys
+Hare, Wynn, Newell & Newton, LLP attorney Jamie Moncus and attorneys

-Michael Simpson and Kim Jones represented the Reynolds and Rivers families.
+Michael Simpson and Kim Jones of Simpson and Simpson represented the Reynolds and Rivers families.